Winegrowing meets Revenue Management

 Just as restaurants have several references on the menu, for a winegrower, having several vintages to sell – which means keeping bottles for several years – means being better able to offer a wine that will please the consumer.
 It’s easier to find what you’re looking for when you’re offered five pairs, rather than just one.

 Finally, accounting is interesting and brings its share of mirage advances**.
 You can congratulate yourself one year on having sold well, by having sold many bottles.
 But in that one fiscal year, sales of all vintages are taken into account.
 If we increase our rate of sales year after year without increasing production, we’ll de facto run out of stock at some point.
-And if we have to maintain a certain level of sales each year to pay our expenses (which remain fixed regardless of production), we have to maximize the sales of each vintage.
+And if we have to maintain a certain level of sales each year to pay our expenses (which remain fixed regardless of production), we have to maximise the sales of each vintage.

 Add to this the fact that the number of bottles produced can vary by as much as a factor of three, depending on the vagaries of the weather, and you’ve got quite a cocktail on your hands when it comes to finding the right price!